Skip to content

 cursor.rowcountNumber of affected rowsint

-2.1 append without explicit column types (recommended)
+2.3 append without explicit column types and trailing NULL padding (recommended)

 append() and appendByTime() can be called without a type list.

 Pass rows as the second argument and let the server metadata drive type handling.
+Since 2.3, rows may omit trailing columns, and omitted columns are stored as NULL through append null-bit metadata.

 #!/usr/bin/env python3